jdandrade/jdandrade.github.io/_posts/2018-02-17-Hello-World.md

 ## Background
 I am 29 years old with a BSc degree in Computer Science Engineering.
 Born and raise in Lisbon, Portugal, I kinda always had a lack of interest in a specific field of study until I finished the degree.
 I loved playing video games and that consumed alot of my focus and interest regarding other fields.

-Only at the end of my course I have actually started getting into CS and enjoying the joy of comming up with a solution to a problem, designing a system, building it and releasing it to the world.
+Only at the end of my course I have actually started getting into CS and enjoying the satisfaction of coming up with a solution to a problem, designing a system, building it and releasing it to the world.

 It was about that time during a Summer that I've started learning Android programming.
 I started a small Udacity online course with a pet project called Sunshine, which was a simple Weather App.
 Learned a bit about Android and I really enjoyed the thought of designing an App that would sit in a device that is so personal to people nowadays, much more than a laptop, and that people use it for a mean of 4 hours per day, according to a [comscore](https://www.comscore.com/Insights/Blog/Mobile-Matures-as-the-Cross-Platform-Era-Emerges) report.